blutui/dev.blutui.com/src/pages/docs/getting-started/developing-project.md

 to start your development server on `https://localhost:8080/`.

 {% callout type="warning" %}
-Courier only tracks changes after you have run the development server.
+Courier only tracks changes after you have run the development server and only track changes in the **public** and **views** directories.
+Any changes made outside these directories will not be included
 {%/callout %}

 Let's edit the **index.canvas** page and add the following code.